jeka-dev/jeka/docs/reference-guide/build-library.md

 _dependencySet_ also defines :

 * A **version provider** to define which version of a module we should use in case it is not explicitly mentioned.
-It ispossible populate a version provider by using a _BOM_ coordinate.
+It is possible to populate a version provider by passing a _BOM_ coordinate.
 * A set of transitive dependency exclusion rules.

 It is designed as an immutable object where we can apply set theory operations for adding, removing or